reinteractive-open/installfest_guides/source/guides/installfest/assets_and_errors.md

 If we navigate to [http://localhost:3000/404](http://localhost:3000/404), however, we still see the Rails default error page.
 This is because we still have the `public/404.html` file.

-Delete it, refresh your browser and you'll see our custom error page.
+If you delete that, and then refresh your browser, you'll see our custom error page.

 Let's make it a bit more fun!